Conor McGregor: ‘He Went To a Knee’

 UFC Middleweight Champ Holds Record

-According to UFC Record Book, Israel Adesanya holds the record for scoring more knockdowns in a UFC title fight at four.
+According to UFC Record Book, Israel Adesanya holds the record for scoring the most knockdowns in a single UFC title fight at four.

 Adesanya set that record at UFC 236 against Kelvin Gastelum.